enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 need to persist historical data somewhere.
 If you're storing terabytes or petabytes of time series data every day, even if you have cheap storage, you probably want to compress the :poop: out of that data.
 Even then, you might have different storage strategies.
 If you have cold data that is infrequently accessed, maybe compress compress compress on slow, cheap storage.
-Maybe you're writing to local disk and there isn't data to make compression worth it for a single node.
+Maybe you're writing to a local disk and there isn't enough data to make compression worth it for a single node.
 Maybe you have a streaming data pipeline (see: [Kafka](https://kafka.apache.org), [Scribe](https://en.wikipedia.org/wiki/Scribe_(log_server)), [Flume](https://flume.apache.org), [Spark](https://spark.apache.org), [Hadoop](https://hadoop.apache.org), [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html)) and you
 aggregate a less compressed format to a more compressed format.
 Is your storage partitioned, sharded, replicated, geo-located?
 How is the persisted data accessed?
 Is there a service layer that is needed